ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Privacy Considerations

-Unless advertised by a Transparency Service, every Issuer should treat Signed Statements it registered (rendering them Transparent Claims) as public.
+Unless advertised by a Transparency Service, every Issuer should treat Signed Statements it registered (rendering them Transparent Statements) as public.
 In particular, Signed Statement's Envelopes and Statement payload should not carry any private information in plaintext.

 # Security Considerations